 We also provide a walk in service for patients who have been referred for a chest X-ray by their GP.
 For more information on this service, click here.

 You may also have your X-ray or scan on the same day you see your Consultant for a consultation.
 This depends upon the nature of the X-ray or scan, as well as availability of scanners and appointment slots.
-All requests are prioritized on clinical urgency, and you will always be given the soonest appointment possible.
+All requests are prioritised on clinical urgency, and you will always be given the soonest appointment possible.
 Click here for more information on our One-Stop Clinics.

 The Radiology Department also supports the Inpatient and Daycase Theatre teams.
 Surgeons perform certain operations under X-ray guidance.
 Your Consultant should explain this to you.